pypdfium2-team/.github/profile/README.md

 Some of its build dependencies (`pypdfium2-ctypesgen`, `gn-dist`) are also maintained under the roof of this organization.

 pypdfium2 provides pre-built packages for many platforms,[^2] making it easy to install, and scripts to build PDFium from scratch.<br/>
-See our [current release assets](https://github.com/pypdfium2-team/pypdfium2/releases/latest) for an up-to-date list of platforms.
+Check out our [release assets](https://github.com/pypdfium2-team/pypdfium2/releases/latest) for an up-to-date list of platforms.
 In principle, pypdfium2 may run anywhere provided PDFium is available on the platform in question.

 pypdfium2 supports CPython `>= 3.8`.